Itchy red pimples on the scalp are very common. These pimples on the scalp are called scalp acne or folliculitis (inflammation around skin follicles).

 Best supplements for people with pimples on the scalp (folliculitis)

-Taking supplements is a good addition to the topical treatment of scalp acne.
-The most important vitamins for facial and scalp acne are Vitamin B5, Vitamin A, and zinc, taken in the right doses.
+Taking supplements is an excellent addition to the topical treatment of scalp acne.
+The most important vitamins for facial and scalp acne are Vitamin B5, Vitamin A, and zinc, taken in the proper doses.
 Try to avoid the "one size fits all" skin and hair supplements.
 This supplement contains high amounts of biotin, which are believed to cause more acne breakouts, and only small amounts of Vitamin B5 and Vitamin A, which help with facial and scalp acne.